-Much of the research has pointed out that there is an optimal temperature range for Li-Ion, and according to the graph in Figure 1, it can be seen that the optimal operating range (2) is in the range of 15-35 °C; if the ambient temperature increases (3), the chemical reactions inside the Li-Ion cells also accelerate and the performance of the battery decreases, which can lead to a rise in the rate of battery electrochemical degradation.
-Excessive temperature can also damage the internal components of the battery and cause internal short-circuits, thus reducing energy storage capacity [7,8].
+Much of the research has pointed out that there is an optimal temperature range for Li-ion, and according to the graph in Fig. 1, it can be seen that the optimal operating range (2) is in the range of 15-35 °C; if the ambient temperature increases (3), the chemical reactions inside the Li-ion cells also accelerate and the performance of the battery decreases, which can lead to a rise in the rate of battery electrochemical degradation.
+Excessive temperature can also damage the battery's internal components and cause internal short-circuits, thus reducing energy storage capacity [7, 8].

-1 Faculty of Electrical Engineering, National University of Science and Technology POLITEHNICA Bucharest, Romania.
+Faculty of Electrical Engineering, National University of Science and Technology "Politehnica" Bucharest, Romania E-mails: stefan\andrei.lupu@stud.electro.upb.ro, dan.floricau@upb.ro

-E-mails: stefan_andrei.lupu@stud.electro.upb.ro, dan.floricau@upb.ro

 The battery's electrochemical degradation results from several physicochemical processes taking place simultaneously.
 These processes lead to the growth and decomposition of the Solid Electrolyte Interface layer, electrolyte decomposition, impedance increase, material dissolution, structural degradation, particle isolation, current collector corrosion, loss of electrical contact, and electrode delamination.
-Increased impedance is the result of passive film formation on the surface of the active particles loss of electrolyte conductivity, and degradation of the electrical contact [7,8].
+Increased impedance is the result of passive film formation on the surface of the active particles loss of electrolyte conductivity, and degradation of the electrical contact [7, 8].